Questions About Texas DWI and DWI related Probation Revocations

 What is a DWI probation revocation?

-After you are placed on probation for a DWI, you are legally obligated to live up to all the terms and conditions of probation.
+After you are placed on probation for a DWI, you are legally obligated to comply with all the terms and conditions of probation.
 This generally includes a substance abuse assessment, DWI classes, reporting, paying of fees, community service and avoiding additional arrests.
-Anytime there is a violation of your probation conditions, you risk to jail or prison if the prosecution files a motion to revoke.
+Anytime there is a violation of your probation conditions, you risk jail or prison if the prosecution files a motion to revoke.
 However, to be legally terminated from probation, there must be a probation revocation.
 There are often many alternatives to a probation revocation.
 We, at the Coffey Firm, will guide you through this process and do the best we can to come to the best resolution.

 What are common reasons to revoke a Texas DWI probation?

-There are many north Texas counties that do not allow any consumption of alcohol while on probation: for eg. Denton, Collin, and Johnson Counties.
+There are many north Texas counties that do not allow any consumption of alcohol while on probation: e.g. Denton, Collin, and Johnson Counties.
 There is generally drug testing for alcohol when there is a no alcohol condition.
 It is not uncommon for someone on DWI probation to test positive for alcohol at some point.
 Another source of common probation violations is an alcohol reading on an interlock, in home or SCRAM device.
-The most severe form of probation violation is picking up a new offense.
+The most severe probation violation is picking up a new offense.
 It is particularly serious when it is a new DWI charge.